 Take a Customer Out

 Appreciate a customer in a more personalized way by going out together.
 It’s a great way to build your business ties and overall relationship.
 There are plenty of options, including:

 - A comedy show

 Are you continually building on and improving your product or services?
 See if you have customers who would enjoy visiting your office to give feedback.
 It’s a great opportunity to improve or test a new product launch while giving your customer a voice in the process.

-We also have a customer board that meets quarterly.
+Justworks, for example, has a customer board that meets regularly.
 Board members voice what they want to see in the company and help inform our product roadmap.
 It also gives them the chance to network with each other about the successes and difficulties of starting and running a small business.

 Take note to be inclusive.
 Unless your customer is part of a distinctly religious organization, for example, avoid something like a Christmas card.
 Find general winter imagery, or include all kinds of holidays in one place.

 Swag is is something fun your customers can instantly use — and everybody enjoys a free gift every now and then.
 Additionally, having customers tote your swag around increases brand awareness, a win-win on both sides.

 Sending clothing can be a challenge when it comes to size and fit.
 However, there is plenty of branded swag that works for anyone.
 Here are just a few ideas:

 Psst...You can also check out this article about how and where to purchase the right company swag.